malwareinfosec/EKFiddle/README.md

 An extension/rules for the **Fiddler Classic** and **Fiddler Everywhere** web debuggers to analyze malicious web traffic.

-There is a (limited) version for ZAP proxy available at https://github.com/malwareinfosec/FiddleZAP
+There is a (simplified) version for ZAP proxy available at https://github.com/malwareinfosec/FiddleZAP

 # Fiddler Everywhere